Quickstart

 // -- OR --

-// Validate and apply defaults
+// Validate input, infer types and apply defaults

 const { echo } = parseArgs(args)